Chetan0110/profily/README.md

 # profily
-The small which allows to upload profile picture and detects the age, gender, ethnicity etc based on uploaded picture.
+The small app which allows to upload profile picture and detects the age, gender, ethnicity etc based on uploaded picture.

 ## Setup